Snowdome

 The Snowdome is an indoor ski slope just off the A5 road in Tamworth, Staffordshire, England.
 It opened in May 1994 and was the first full-sized recreational indoor ski slope in the UK.

 Facilities

 The slope is 170 m long by 30 m wide with an incline of around 1:7.
 There are also 2 serial 'travelator' lifts for access back to the top and two rope-tows.

 The Snowdome has a learner slope underneath the main slope.
 The main slope also holds regular 'ramp nights' in which several objects are added, including a gas pipe, mini rail and a quarter pipe.

 There is also one ice rink and one ice track - the UK’s only - which circles the real Snow Fun Park and the ice rink with a number of other things.

 The complex also contains a 25 m swimming pool and gym—formerly known as Peaks Leisure Centre, but now owned and managed by the Snowdome as 'Snowdome Swim' and 'Snowdome Fitness' respectively.
-There is also a bar (aspens), a shop Ellis Brigham, and a Starbucks coffee shop on site.
+There is also a bar (aspens), a shop Ellis Brigham, and a coffee shop on site.